Spatial best linear unbiased prediction: A computational mathematics approach for high dimensional massive datasets: Experimental setup

 \end{enumerate}

-The code is executed on a single CPU (4 core Intel i7-3770 CPU @ 3.40GHz.) with Linux Ubuntu 14.04 and 32 GB memory.
-To test the effectiveness of the Multi-Level solver the following data sets are generated: \begin{enumerate}[a)]
+The code is tested on a single CPU (4 core Intel i7-3770 CPU @ 3.40GHz.), one Nvidia 970 GTX GPU, with Linux Ubuntu 18.04 and 32 GB memory.
+In addition, the Boston University Shared Computing Cluster was used to generate test data.
+To test the effectiveness of the Multilevel solver the following data sets are generated: \begin{enumerate}